December 8, 2007

 When: September 20, 2007.

-Me and Ethan Garrett.
+Who: Me and Ethan Garrett.

 Recall: I wore #500 in the Indianapolis Marathon and these are the two pictures I was emailed saying they were me.
 Not close on both accounts.
 I looked through all the pictures and didn't find one of me.
 So they only evidence I can post that I ran the marathon is the graph from Nike+ below.
 Notice I did slow down a bit over the last miles but not as much at the end as the graph shows because I didn't stop my "workout" until 10 minutes after I cross the finish line while I was in line getting a hamburger.
 (My actual time was 4:39, not 4:49.)
 I honestly didn't feel at the "top of my game" that morning and tried to keep a slow but steady pace which work until mile 19 where I slowed consistently tapered my speed until the finish.
 Overall, a disappointing marathon both in performance and course.
 Ethan, who ran Washington D.C. with me finish with a new PR!

-While many reviews of the course are positive, but I felt there are so many "out and back" sections that you are left with a feeling having run in a lot of small circles rather and a long distance.
+Overall: While many reviews of the course are positive, but I felt there are so many "out and back" sections that you are left with a feeling having run in a lot of small circles rather and a long distance.
 Not my favorite marathon (see the top 10 list below).

 Rating: 3/5 carbs